Dr. Lewis shares some of his lived experience with self-injury & mental health difficulties.

 Lab Director

 Dr. Lewis is a Full Professor in the Department of Psychology and Research Leadership Chair at the University of Guelph.
+He is a recent Invited Fellow of the International Society for the Study of Self-injury and an elected College Member of the Royal Society of Canada.

 Meet Our Team